weiguanglok/EE2026_2425_Wed_AM_Project/README.md

 # EE2026_2425_Wed_Team_13_AM_Project
-This is the repository containing the codes to be used for the actual project.
+This is the repository containing the codes for the various to be used for our EE2026 project.

+Done using Vivaldo 2018.2